raspberrypilearning/surprise-animation/en/step_8.md

 Inspire the Raspberry Pi Foundation community with your project!

-To submit your project to our Surprise! animation Scratch studio, please complete [this form](https://form.raspberrypi.org/f/community-project-submissions){:target="_blank"}.
+To submit your project to our 'Surprise! animation' Scratch studio, please complete [this form](https://form.raspberrypi.org/f/community-project-submissions){:target="_blank"}.

 --- /task ---